I'm a 30-something mum of one living in South Wales and sharing recipes, travel posts, and craft guides.

 Do you find you sometimes just don't have time to cook?
 Do you finish your working day and just want a nice hearty, filling meal?
 Do you own a slow cooker?
 (If not, you should!)
 Well, this recipe is perfect for you.

 So this is based loosely on a Poor Man's Cassoulet recipe I found in one of my old slow cooker recipe books, but I have added my own touches and altered it a bit for my own tastes.
 Believe me, this one will be a big hit with the whole family.
 The recipe feeds two but you can easily add more sausages and veg to make it enough for four.

-- 4 Sausages
+- 4 sausages

-- 3 Carrots, sliced
+- 3 carrots, sliced

-- 1 tin Kidney Beans, Drained and Rinsed
+- 1 tin kidney beans, drained and Rinsed

-- 4 slices Smoked Bacon, Rindless and sliced
+- 4 slices smoked bacon, rindless and sliced

-- small tin sweetcorn, drained
+- small tin sweet corn, drained

-- Heat the garlic and onion in a pan with a little oil, add the bacon and sausages to the pan and cook for a few minutes, until sausages are just starting to brown.
+- Heat the garlic and onion in a pan with a little oil.
+Add the bacon and sausages to the pan and cook for a few minutes until sausages are just starting to brown.

-- Serve over rice or with potatoes for a filling hearty meal!
+- Serve over rice or with potatoes for a filling, hearty meal!

 - I added carrots as they happened to be the vegetable I had in the house at the time, you could just as easily add potatoes to the dish or any other root veg.

-- If you chopped up the sausage into chunks this could be served as a thick stew with a nice piece of crusty bread instead.
+- If you chopped up the sausage into chunks, this could be served as a thick stew with a nice piece of crusty bread instead.